jessicamdearr/jdfoodie/_posts/2015-09-23-lilian-to-canada.md

 </div>
 </div>

 <p>I always love to go for as much variety as possible, so instead of getting a plate with two of the same flavor of item, I like to go for duos or trios.
 This time, I went for the trio of enchiladas, which included dungenous crab, lobster and shrimp - really really great stuff.
-They make cheese work with seafood!!</p>
+They make cheese work with seafood so flawlessly!!</p>

 <p>My FAVORITE flavor ever is probably sour, and that is why I love Javier's ceviches.
 I always used to get the pulpo (octopus) version, but lately I have been asking for a mix between the fish and shrimp.
 It is just soooooo sour and amazing, with really bright and bold flavors.
 I could definitely go for some of this at any time.</p>